How to Become an Entrepreneur

 Written by Coursera Staff • Updated on

-Learn what an entrepreneur is, discover real-life examples of entrepreneurs, and begin your entrepreneurship journey.
+Entrepreneurs start companies and play an important role in our entire economy.
+Discover what an entrepreneur is, explore real-life examples of entrepreneurs, and how to begin your entrepreneurship journey.

 [Featured Image] Two men, both wearing glasses and aprons, serve their customers at their business.

-An entrepreneur is someone who takes on the adventure and risk of starting a new business.
+An entrepreneur takes on the adventure and risk of starting a new business.
 These businesses can begin either as side gigs or full-time business ventures.
-Entrepreneurs not only start their own businesses but also build and scale them to become profitable.
+Entrepreneurs start their own businesses and build and scale them to become profitable.

 When hearing the word entrepreneur, you may think of someone who has launched their own start-up.
 While this is true, what really defines an entrepreneur is the entrepreneurial spirit: seeing a need and creating a business that solves that need.
-An entrepreneur is someone willing to take a financial and professional risk in order to bring a business idea to life.
+As an entrepreneur, you are willing to take a financial and professional risk to bring a business idea to life.

 Read more: 10 Steps to Starting a Business